Club News: Information about metro-east club meetings this week

 Fairview Heights

-▪ Fairview Heights Woman’s Club — The next meeting will be at 7 p.m. in the Caseyville Township building, 10001 Bunkum Road, Fairview Heights.
-The evening’s program is “Heart Month” and will be hosted by Marion Hinkle and Patty Brennecke.
+Fairview Heights Toastmasters No. 4206 — The next Toastmasters meeting is on 7 p.m.
+Tuesday at 10001 Bunkum Road, Fairview Heights.
+Information: fairviewheights.toastmastersclubs.org.

 Granite City